4ndr34z/shells/README.md

 ## PowerShell revshells<br>
 - Shows username@computer, above the prompt and working-directory
 - Has a partial AMSI-bypass, making some stuff a bit easier
-- Upload function for easily uploading files.
-Type "help" inside the revshell for syntax
 - TCP and UDP
 - Windows Powershell and Core Powershell
 - Functions for uploading and downloading files.
 (Using Updog by sc0tfree)